pathdoc / Shutterstock.com

 Following are 10 examples of things that used to cost money but no longer do.

 1. Classified ads

 Andrey_Popov / Shutterstock.com

 Once upon a time, if you wanted to sell something, you had to fork over money to run a classified ad in the newspaper.
-Now, you have plenty of free options to sell your wares.
+Now, you have plenty of alternatives for free ways to sell your wares.

 The online site Craigslist has perhaps the widest reach.
 But there are also free buy/sell groups you’ll find on Facebook, and some newspapers allow free classifieds on their websites.

 Speaking of newspapers, buying one used to be the way to stay up-to-date on current events.
 Now, you merely have to flip on your computer to find all sorts of free news 24/7 on the internet.
 (One note of caution in the era of hacking and trolling, though, is to check the reliability of the online news sources you read.)